adapter-hub/adapters/adapter_docs/methods.md

 Low-Rank Adaptation (LoRA) is an efficient fine-tuning technique proposed by [Hu et al. (2021)](https://arxiv.org/pdf/2106.09685.pdf).
 LoRA injects trainable low-rank decomposition matrices into the layers of a pre-trained model.
-For any model layer expressed as a matrix multiplication of the form $h = W_0 x$, it therefore performs a reparameterization, such that:
+For any model layer expressed as a matrix multiplication of the form $h = W_0 x$, it performs a reparameterization such that:

 $$
 h = W_0 x + \frac{\alpha}{r} B A x